-Relationship between sexual selection and human reproductive behaviour (24 marks)Watch
+Relationship between sexual selection and human reproductive behaviour (24 marks)Watch this thread

 Intrasexual selection is the evolutionary process by which members of one sex (usually males) compete with each other for members of the opposite sex.
 The victors are then able to pass on their genes whilst the losers aren’t.
 The genes of the successful male are then passed on to their offspring.